 #7 – Personalisation

-As salespeople we sometimes fall guilty of making our prospects feel like a number in a system.
+As salespeople, we sometimes fall guilty about making our prospects feel like a number in a system.
 Cold callers (yes, some businesses still sell like it’s 1982) have probably a lot to answer for on this front.

-However, 2017 is the year to pay extra attention to personalisation.
+However, 2017 is the year to pay extra attention to personalization.